MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/ODataFeed.md

 In cases where you're passing in a URL to the OData connector that's not just the service root (for example, if you have a filter on the URL), when you set up refresh in the service you should select **Skip Test Connection**.

 When entering credentials for an OData service into Power BI service (for example, after publishing a PBIX that uses OData.Feed), Power BI service will test the credentials but will ignore any query options that were specified in the M query.
 These query options might have been specified directly in the formula (for example, using the formula bar or Advanced Editor), or might have been added by the Query Editor by default.
 You can find the full list of these query options in [OData.Feed](/powerquery-m/odata-feed).
-The most notable of these is `Implementation=”2.0”`, which has a profound effect on how the function works.
+The most notable of these is `Implementation=”2.0”`&mdash;if you're connecting to an OData service that requires this option to work (for example, an OData V4 service), you'll need to enable **Skip Test Connection**.

 ### Authenticating to arbitrary services